Skip to content

 • InputFile: A general-purpose input class for handling a wide range of media files.
 This is class can be used for stright forwad flag usage.

-• ImageFile: Designed for static image files, this class is ideal when building video slideshows, performing image-to-video conversions, or applying filters to single frames.
+• ImageFile: Designed for static image files, this class is ideal when working with formats like PNG, JPEG, or BMP.
+It provides options for handling image.

 • AudioFile: A specialized class for audio-only inputs, enabling precise handling of audio streams.
 It provides straightforward access to audio-specific settings such as sample rate, channel layouts, and codec handling.
 This is useful for workflows involving audio extraction, mixing, or track replacement in multimedia projects.